 What if dozens, hundreds or even thousands of traders make the same or similar transactions?
 The market maker has to have sufficient capital to meet these demands and pay out profit to its clients.
 However, market makers frequently hedge their clients’ positions to protect themselves.

-Let’s see how the hedging process works at EXNESS.
-All client positions are sorted by instrument, volume and direction (buy/sell).
-Offsetting positions of equal volume for the same instrument cancel each other out from the Company’s perspective and don’t require hedging.
+Let’s see how this works at Exness.
+All open client positions are sorted and summarized by instrument, volume, and direction (buy/sell).
+Offsetting positions (buy-sell positions of equal volume for the same instrument - or even the same base currency) are covered within the company and do not need additional hedging (indeed, why also cover transactions that themselves balance each other out very well:

 For example, a trader buys 1 lot of GBP/USD, while another trader sells 1 lot of GBP/USD.
 No matter which way the exchange rate moves, one trader’s loss will cover the other trader’s profit.